What to Ask For in Your Canadian Severance Package: Key Benefits

 Ask for:

-Signing a release waives your right to pursue legal action — so don’t rush.
-If the pressure feels off, that’s a red flag.
+Signing a release waives your right to pursue legal action, so don’t rush.
+If you feel pressure to sign, that’s a red flag.

 Your severance negotiation checklist